telus-agcg/cast-ui/README.md

 }
 ```

-Import the desired component.
-Some components have dependencies on third party packages and serve to apply the theme to those components.
-Check the [documentation](https://technekes.github.io/component-library/) for any required dependencies.
+Import and use the desired component.

 ```
 import { Button } from '@tkxs/cast-ui';